thaisantero/thaisantero/README.md

 - I am currently looking for jobs as data scientist jr. As so, i am looking for opportunities and collaboration in projects related to data science and machine learning.
 - 🌱 I’m currently learning more about Machine Learning and SQL.

+#### Programming languages I have already worked on: Python, R, SQL.

 ### Engeneering projects developed:

 I have two projects in R that i used to help in my engeneering work, decreasing the operation time largely.
 They are: